 - Dissolve the sourdough starter into the milk, add the flour, and stir until combined.

-- Cover with plastic (or a towel) and leave out for 8 hours (or overnight).
+- Cover with a towel and leave out for 8 hours (or overnight).

 Part 2: Make Your Crust (8 Hours Later)